-Today, I am discussing the wonders of Tagiri extract in preventing and controlling deadly poultry diseases.
+Today, I am discussing the wonders of Tagiri extract (Christmas Melon) in preventing and controlling deadly poultry diseases.
 If we must go organic in raising our poultry, it is important that we put in place those natural defenses that will help protect our flock against deadly poultry diseases.
 As poultry farmers, before we can say bye bye to the use of antibiotics and other synthetic drugs that often harm humans and raise production costs, we must arm ourselves with a fool prove defense system again all diseases.
 One of the natural defenses against poultry disease is Tagiri, also known as Christmas Melon.

 Before now, I have always known Tagiri as a popular but mysterious disease deterrent that African parents put around the house to prevent infectious viral diseases from spreading.
 For instance, when a kid is infected with measles or chicken pox, they place Tagiric ball at strategic positions in the house while treating the infected child.
 This is done with the belief that Tagiri stops the Measles from spreading.
 Tagiri is also used in humans in the organic treatment of Prostate Cancer in men.

-Use of Tagiri in Poultry
+Use and Benefits of Tagiri in Poultry

 Ingredients Required to Prepare Tagiri Extract